RWKV/RWKV-infctx-trainer/README.md

 You can find the training channel on our discord here: https://discord.com/channels/992359628979568762/992362252269256815

+## Should I use the official RWKV-LM trainer or the infctx trainer?

+Generally if your training a foundation model from scratch - with a fixed context size, and you need the absolute highest throughput across multiple nodes (ie. 10 nodes filled with A100 servers), the [official trainer](https://github.com/BlinkDL/RWKV-LM) should perform better.

+If you need deepspeed 3 support, or you deal with dynamic datasets, this trainer is much more flexible, for most nearly all other use cases.

 ## Some long term architecture goals

 - CUDA should be optional
     - Moving forward, this allows us to potentially train (even if its at a perf cost) on other architectures like AMD ROCM, TPU, or Apple M1 architecture.
 - No dependency on the official RWKV pip package
     - This is an intentional choice, to help facilitate easy iteration on model architecture in `#rwkv-x` development.
 So that the entire train-test-validation of design changes can be done in this repository.

+## Existing limitations

+The following features are not yet supported (that may exist in [blinks original repo](https://github.com/BlinkDL/RWKV-LM))
+- numpy file dataset
+- model resize weights (init from smaller to bigger model)
+- helper script to add new tokens to existing model
+- torch compile is NOT supported, as this has been unstable on nightly build

 ## Credits (for v4neo and v5 code)